RossTrang/d3-bar-graph/README.md

+# FCC Data Visualization - Visualize Data with a Bar Chart

 User Story #1: My chart should have a title with a corresponding id="title".

 User Story #2: My chart should have a g element x-axis with a corresponding id="x-axis".